.

 • Served as special CEQA counsel to the City Attorney of the City of Industry and the city on its proposal to construct a massive waste materials transfer facility using long-haul rail to remote disposal locations.

-• Advised private developer of an approximately 600,000-square-foot industrial warehouse and distribution facility on how to address greenhouse gas emissions individually and cumulatively in the project.
+• Advised a private developer of an approximately 600,000-square-foot industrial warehouse and distribution facility on how to address greenhouse gas emissions individually and cumulatively in the project.

 • Represented the developer of a mixed-use development located on former industrial land against challenges that the development and its uses would pose a health risk to the community.
 Successfully worked with community groups and the local authorities to remove opposition to the project on these grounds.